By Maud Poudat

-To receive cancellation of removal and adjustment of status as a nonpermanent residents, the person must:
+To receive cancellation of removal and adjustment of status as a non-permanent resident, including an undocumented person, that person must:

-The continuous physical presence has the same stop-time rule as the continuous residence requirement for cancellation of removal for an LPR as descrcibed above.
-The person's continual presence will legally end with the issuance of a Notice to Appear or the commission of a crime that renders the alien inadmissible or removable from the United States, whichever happened earliest.
-Similarly, the continuous physical presence is cut off by any trips in excess of 90 days or for any periods in the aggregate exceeding 180 days.
+The continuous physical presence has the same stop-time rule as the continuous residence requirement for LPRs described above.
+The person's continual presence will legally end with the issuance of a Notice to Appear or the commission of a crime that renders the person inadmissible to or removable from the United States, whichever happened earliest.
+Similarly, the continuous physical presence is cut off by any trips outside the United States in excess of 90 days or for any periods in the aggregate exceeding 180 days.

-Let’s assume that Victor entered the U.S. without inspection in Laredo, Texas in January 2010.
+Let's assume that Victor entered the U.S. without inspection in Laredo, Texas in January 2012.
 He has been in the United States ever since.
-His notice to appear was issued on December 2019.
-He is therefore not eligible to apply for cancellation of removal as a nonpermanent resident, since he is short of the required ten years.
+His notice to appear was issued on December 2021.
+He is therefore not eligible to apply for cancellation of removal as a non-permanent resident, since he is short of the required ten years.

 When an applicant is convicted of a crime that is not included in the sections mentioned above, that particular crime may make him or her ineligible to apply for cancellation of removal as a nonpermanent resident, since the applicant may not fulfill the good moral character requirement.
 Whether a crime renders the person ineligible for lack of good moral character will depend on the Immigration Judge's evaluation of the seriousness of the offense, as well as pertinent case law.

-One of the most difficult requirements in a cancellation of removal case for a nonpermanent resident is the extreme and unusual hardship requirement.
-The person not only is required to have a qualifying relative such as a child, spouse, or parent who is a legal permanent resident or citizen of the United States, but also demonstrate that the applicant’s removal would cause hardship to that qualifying relative that rises beyond the normal hardship expected in case of removal, such as separation or financial difficulty.
+One of the most difficult requirements in a cancellation of removal case for a non-permanent resident is the extreme and unusual hardship requirement.
+The person not only is required to have a qualifying relative such as a child, spouse, or parent who is a legal permanent resident or citizen of the United States, but also to demonstrate that his or her removal would cause hardship to that qualifying relative.
+And not just any hardship.
+It must rise beyond the normal hardship expected in a case of removal, such as the emotional pain of separation, or financial difficulty.

 Such hardship can most readily be proven when the applicant's qualifying relative has a serious medical condition that cannot be easily treated in the country of removal, or when medical access is not readily available in the applicant's native country.